 If this happens, you’ll need to get your capacitor replaced as soon as possible.
 You don’t want to leave the situation for too long because a bad capacitor can lead to other problems.

 For example, a weak capacitor could cause the condenser fan motor to work harder.
 If this goes on for too long the fan motor could burn out, so you could also damage your compressor.

 3. Burned Out Condenser Fan Motor

 As mentioned above, some situations could cause your condenser fan to burn out.
 One of them is the capacitor, but another is a lack of maintenance.
 That or wear and tear as your unit ages can lead to a burned-out motor.

 The contactor is a heavy-duty switch that is found on the compressor unit outside.
 It turns the unit on and off and powers the components of your compressor.

-If the contactor is broken it could result in your fan not running while the condenser itself continues to run—at least until it overheats and burns out as well.
+If the contactor is broken it could result in both your fan and condenser not running or continuing to run at the same time.

 Contactors rarely fail, but they can get dirty.
 Bugs and debris can clog it up and stop it from working properly, but they can be cleaned and replaced fairly cheaply if necessary.
 You can follow the steps in the following video but if you are not comfortable with this, please call a professional.

 If you want to get any replacement part – or see how much one would cost – click to enter your model number in the search bar below.
 Our partners at AppliancePartsPros stock almost every part with free guides on how to install them.